 - If files change ownership, a transfer folder is created in the new owner’s My Drive with the following contents:

-- Transferred folders and files that were previously in the old owner’s My Drive.
+- Transferred folders and files that were in the previous owner’s My Drive.

-- Transferred Computers folders if the old owner used a Drive sync client (for example, Drive for Desktop).
+- Transferred Computers folders if the previous owner used a Drive sync client (for example, Drive for Desktop).

-- Shortcuts to the old owner’s files whose parent folders are not shared with the new owner.
+- Shortcuts to the previous owner’s files whose parent folders are not shared with the new owner.

-- The original owner can still edit any transferred files, unless you delete their account or change their permissions.
+- The previous owner can still edit any transferred files, unless you delete their account or change their permissions.

-- Even if the previous file owners' account no longer exists, you can find a file's ownership history in the version history or the Drive log events.
+- Even if the previous owner's account no longer exists, you can find a file's ownership history in the file's version history or, for recent ownership changes, the Drive log events.